GustavoCaldas/GustavoCaldas/README.md

   </table>
 </center>

-### Who am I ?
+### Who is Gustavo Caldas ?

-Hello!
+Hello you!
 I'm **Gustavo Caldas**, a **Computer Sciencie student** 🚀 from São Paulo, Brazil.
-I love programming and see how the technology works!
+I love programming and i love how the technology works!
-Currently i am studying spring framework and creating API's using REST!
+Currently i am studying Java (Spring Boot) and .NET and creating some API's using RESTful!

 - 📫 Email me at [gustavocaldes@gmail.com](gustavocaldes@gmail.com).
 - 💼 My linkedin [https://www.linkedin.com/in/gustavo-caldas-32375716b/](https://www.linkedin.com/in/gustavo-caldas-32375716b/).